-When it comes to employment, both parties—employers and employees—aim to achieve productivity and maintain harmony.
-However, there are instances when the termination of an employee becomes necessary.
+When it comes to employment, both employers and employees aim to achieve productivity and maintain harmony.
+However, there are instances when an employee termination becomes necessary.
 Writing a termination letter, while seemingly straightforward, demands careful structuring and precise wording to ensure legality and professionalism.
-In this article, we will delve into how to create a clear and concise termination letter format in Word.
+In this article, we will explore how to create a clear and concise termination letter format in Word.

 Table of Contents